 - Peel the carrot.
 Use a julienne peeler or a knife to cut the carrot into julienned strips.

 - Cut the cucumber diagonally into thin slices and then cut them into thin strips.

 - Cut off the green part of the green onions and we will only use the white part.
 Cut the white part in half lengthwise and thinly slice into long strips.
 Soak in iced water to make them crisp and curl.

 - Heat the griddle or frying pan or outdoor grill and brush the oil on the griddle.
 When it’s hot, start cooking the meat.
 Once you get nice char on one side, flip and cook the other side.
 Cooking time varies depends on the meat and its thickness.
 Set aside.

-- Once all the food is prepared, bring water to boil in a kettle (or pot).
-Pour hot water in a large bowl.
-Working with 1 wrapper at a time, soak the wrapper in the hot water and rotate 2-3 times, about 10 seconds.
+- Once all the food is prepared, pour hot water into a large bowl.
+Working with 1 wrapper at a time, soak the wrapper in the hot water and rotate 2-3 times, about 5 seconds.
 The wrapper will still feel slightly stiff but don’t worry, it will become softer.
 Place it flat on a plate.